Scissor Sisters (convicted killers): Charlotte Mulhall

 Charlotte Mulhall was 21 years old when the killing took place.
 Like her sister, she had a history of drug and alcohol abuse.
 She had a number of minor previous convictions for criminal damage and public order offences and was charged with criminal damage and sentenced under the Probation Act in October 2005.
 She was also involved in prostitution.

-During their trial, gardaí described the girls' upbringing as "troubled and tough".
+During their trial, the Irish Police service gardaí described the girls' upbringing as "troubled and tough".

 Farah Swaleh Noor

 Farah Swaleh Noor was 40 years old at the time of his death.
 He arrived in Ireland in December 1996, claiming to be a Somali called "Sheilila Salim" whose family had been killed in Mogadishu during the Somali Civil War.
 Subsequent investigations revealed that he was in fact a Kenyan and that his family was still alive.
 The Department of Justice, Equality and Law Reform ordered that he be deported but he appealed and was granted Irish citizenship in March 1999 because he had become the father of an Irish-born child.
 He had four previous convictions for offences including intoxication, threatening and abusive behaviour and assault.
 In 1997, he raped a mentally disabled 16-year-old Chinese girl.
 She later gave birth to a son.
 Two other women had children by him and both described having been raped by him.
 Noor had faced eight charges of disorder and assault, one involving a sexual assault in which a knife was found at the scene by gardaí.
 He was convicted on three occasions but never served time in jail.
-Noor lived in a number of areas in Dublin, including Dún Laoghaire and Firhouse, as well as the inner city before moving in with Kathleen Mulhall.
 Gardaí described him as being particularly violent towards women.